swipswaps/smartcontract-lottery/README.md

 yarn hardhat verify --constructor-args arguments.js DEPLOYED_CONTRACT_ADDRESS
 ```

-In it's current state, if you have your api key set, it will auto verify goerli contracts!
+In it's current state, if you have your api key set, it will auto verify goerli contracts.

 # Typescript